on this page

 How much worry is too much worry?

-It’s a normal part of life to feel a full range of emotions but if you’re feeling sad, worried or hopeless for more than four weeks – use this simple checklist to find out if you are affected by anxiety and depression and how to get support.
+It’s a normal part of life to feel a full range of emotions but if you’re feeling sad, worried or hopeless for more than a few weeks, you can use this simple checklist to find out if you are affected by anxiety and depression and how to get support.

 Connecting with others